 Right at the very beginning of the exposition, a holographic theater awaits visitors, where the People’s Artist of the Russian Federation Dmitry Pevtsov talks about the role of Alexander Nevsky in the history of the Russian state and starts the tour.
 The creation of the virtual Pevtsov, like the entire exhibition, was carried out by the Italian company Illogic with the participation of BWS, Digital Expo and a number of Russian companies.

 “The idea was to create an exposition that you can live with the hero.
-It took us about 15 trucks to bring the scenery and technical equipment for this exhibition to the museum , ”says Fabio Cacciatori, founder of Illogic.
+It took us about 15 trucks to bring the scenery and technical equipment for this exhibition to the museum , ”says Fabio Cacciatori, consultant of tech company, Illogic.

 The creation of the visual range for the central site of the exhibition – the Battle of the Ice – was done by the Territory studio, who took part in the filming of the film “Munk” by David Fincher (“Oscar-2021” in the nomination “Best Cinematography”) .

 The battle on Lake Peipsi is the most technology-rich zone, 180 square meters of screens, artificial fog, cold, special surround sound and figures of Russian soldiers are used here.

 “Step by step we move through the exhibition and come to its culmination.
 As in the life of Nevsky, this is the Battle of the Ice.
 We tried to create an immersive effect.
 The visitor is greeted by a three-dimensional screen in front, screens on the floor, right and left.
 Thus, the spectators participate in the battle near the Nevsky , ”continues Kacchatori.